paulmillr/noble-hashes/README.md

 ### Memory dumping

 The library shares state buffers between hash function calls.
 Library-owned working buffers are zeroed after use, including mutable UTF-8 copies created from password-KDF string inputs.
 However, if an attacker can read application memory, you are doomed in any case:

-- At some point, input will be a string and strings are immutable in JS: there is no way to overwrite them with zeros.
-For example: deriving key from `scrypt(password, salt)` where password and salt are strings
-- Input from a file will stay in file buffers
+- JS strings are immutable and can't be overwritten with zeros — e.g. a password passed to `scrypt(password, salt)` as a string stays in memory
-- Input / output will be re-used multiple times in application which means it could stay in memory
+- Inputs & outputs are re-used across the application and stay in file buffers / memory anyway
-- `await anything()` will always write all internal variables (including numbers) to memory.
-With async functions / Promises there are no guarantees when the code chunk would be executed.
-Which means attacker can have plenty of time to read data from memory
+- `await anything()` writes all internal variables (including numbers) to memory, with no guarantee of when they get overwritten — plenty of time for an attacker to read them
-- There is no way to guarantee anything about zeroing sensitive data without complex tests-suite which will dump process memory and verify that there is no sensitive data left.
-For JS it means testing all browsers (incl. mobile), which is complex.
-And of course it will be useless without using the same test-suite in the actual application that consumes the library

 ### Supply chain security

 - **Commits** are signed with PGP keys to prevent forgery.
 Be sure to verify the commit signatures
 - **Releases** are made transparently through token-less GitHub CI and Trusted Publishing.
 Be sure to verify the [provenance logs](https://docs.npmjs.com/generating-provenance-statements) for authenticity.
 - **Rare releasing** is practiced to minimize the need for re-audits by end-users.
-- **Dependencies** are minimized and strictly pinned to reduce supply-chain risk.
-  - We use as few dependencies as possible.
-  - Version ranges are locked, and changes are checked with npm-diff.
+- **Dependencies** are minimized, strictly pinned, and changes are checked with npm-diff.
 - **Dev dependencies** are excluded from end-user installs; they’re only used for development and build steps.

 For this package, there are 0 dependencies; and a few dev dependencies: